Transportation in Allen County

 Federal legislation is a major part of the framework that guides transportation planning.
 Such legislation establishes the priorities and funding mechanisms to carry out the transportation planning process and deliver necessary infrastructure and services.
 Historically, the legislative process has built upon previous efforts, with new legislation amending and/or expanding previous agendas to meet the nation's changing transportation needs.

-MAP-21 is built on a multi-modal transportation legacy as seen within the context of its "highway-bill" predecessors.
-Quick links to previous highway bills as well as MAP-21 are available here.
-The recently expired transportation legislation, Safe, Accountable, Flexible, Efficient Transportation Equity Act - Legacy for Users, or SAFETEA-LU, was signed by George W. Bush in August 2005.
+The FAST Act is built on a multi-modal transportation legacy as seen within the context of its "highway-bill" predecessors.
+Quick links, to previous highway bills, are available here, including the most recently expired, Moving Ahead for Progress in the 21st Century (MAP-21).
+The Safe, Accountable, Flexible, Efficient Transportation Equity Act - Legacy for Users, or SAFETEA-LU, was signed by George W. Bush in August 2005.
 SAFETEA-LU was set to expire on September 30, 2009; however, the legislation remained in effect by way of Continuing Resolution, until President Obama signed MAP-21 into law on July 6, 2012.
 SAFETEA-LU was built on previous landmark transportation legislation established in both the Intermodal Surface Transporation Equity Act (ISTEA) - 1991 and Transportation Equity Act for the 21st Century (TEA-21) - 1998.

 Long Range Transportation Plan